game-of-nfts/gon-evidence/README.md

 The `gon-evidence/template` includes a `template.xlsx` file, which serves as a template for submitting basic information and evidence for game participation.

-Please **do not modify** the name or layout of any sheets in the `xlsx` file, as our evidence verification program is based on a standard template.
-Any validation errors or point deductions resulting from modifying the name or layout will be the responsibility of the participants.
-The verification program will be made public for participants to review.
+As the evidence verification program is based on a standard template, please **do not change** the name or layout of any sheets in the `xlsx` file.
+Any changes on it would result in a failed task validation and no points will not be awarded for that task.

 ## Qualification Evidence Submission